Table of Contents

 Traditionally, consumers, entrepreneurs, and small business owners go to a bank when they need a loan.
 But any small business owner that has ever filled out a small business loan application at a Canadian bank and was denied will tell you that things don’t always go as planned.

 When a loan application is denied by a bank, the next logical step for many consumers and small business owners is to seek out other financing options.
-This non-traditional financial services market that provides what is often referred to as “non-bank loans” is known as alternative lending—and peer-to-peer lending is one of the most popular forms of alternative lending today.
+This non-traditional financial services market that provides what is often referred to as “non-bank loans” is known as alternative lending—and p2p lending is one of the most popular forms of alternative lending today.

-A Brief History of Peer-to-Peer Lending
+A Brief History and Understanding Into Peer-to-Peer Lending

 The very first modern peer-to-peer lending platform in the world was created by Zopa, a pioneering fintech that initially launched in the United Kingdom back in 2005.
 It was quickly followed by several peer-to-peer fintech startups that emerged in the United States only months later, particularly in California and New York.
 Those first US-based peer-to-peer lending fintechs included Prosper, which was founded in 2005, and LendingClub, which emerged shortly after, in 2006, initially launching as a social lending solution and one of Facebook’s first applications.